 Based.
 Been there once (only once, sadly), and everything was clean and fresh.

-Contrast to Thailand, where HOLY FUCK every fish tank at every "seafood restaurant" is filled with dead and dying fish covered with fungus.
+Contrast to Thailand, where HOLY FRICK every fish tank at every "seafood restaurant" is filled with dead and dying fish covered with fungus.
 I gave up on the idea of ever eating any seafood there.
 Also, on multiple different places I've seen comments from expats in Thailand that the food vendors on the streets spray their food with formaldehyde to keep it looking "fresh" and to keep the flies off.

 Greece.